Pat Jennings: Newry Town & Watford

-After playing for Shamrock Rovers' under-18 side at the age of 11, Jennings concentrated on Gaelic football until he was sixteen years old, when he made his football comeback with his hometown side Newry Town.
+After playing for a local under-18 side in Newry at the age of 11 (named Shamrock Rovers, not to be confused with the Dublin club of the same name), Jennings concentrated on Gaelic football until he was sixteen years old, when he made his football comeback with his hometown side Newry Town.
 After impressing with the team he moved to English Third Division side Watford in May 1963.
 Jennings again impressed in his first season in England, playing every league game for his club, and making two international appearances that season.
 He was signed by Tottenham Hotspur for £27,000 in June 1964.

 Tottenham Hotspur

 Jennings spent thirteen years at White Hart Lane, where he played in 472 league games for Spurs, and 591 in all competitions.
 He won the FA Cup in 1967, the League Cup in 1971 and 1973, and the UEFA Cup in 1972.
 He also scored once, in the 1967 Charity Shield, from his own area, kicking the ball from his hands and sending a large punt down the field that bounced over Manchester United goalkeeper Alex Stepney and into the net.
 In 1973 the Football Writers' Association named him as its footballer of the year.
 Three years later he won PFA's version of the award – he was the first goalkeeper to receive this accolade, and to this date remains only one of two, along with Peter Shilton.